3 Head-Smacking ‘Track Changes’ Contract Errors

 One of the most prevalent contract errors made by businesses today is the failure to track changes.
 Various contract versions and amendments make it challenging to keep up with all of the changes made throughout the creation of your business deals.
 Because of this, it’s extremely common for businesses to overlook modifications made to a document, especially those made late in the negotiation stage.
 However, it’s important to keep track of any amendments made to a contract to ensure that both parties fully understand all of the terms and obligations and aren’t signing off on something they did not know about.

 It’s become a natural reflex to open up a document you receive and start editing immediately.
 Sometimes you’ve gone too deep before realizing that Track Changes wasn’t turned on.
 Or, an exec sends you a cut of edits but you don’t see any visible redlines, and so begins the hunt for changes.

 Forgetting you’re in “no markup” mode

-Often times you want to work in the contract without being distracted by all the previous markups in the document.
+Often times you want to work in the contract without being distracted by all the previous markups with automated contract markup in the document.
 It’s easy to forget that you were reviewing in the “No Markup” view mode and didn’t actually accept any changes.
 If you mistakenly neglect to accept or reject all proposed changes and delete all comments, you can disclose confidential information to the outside party.
 This error can all sorts of confidential data, from business and negotiating strategy to financial information.

 Blanket ‘Accept all’